EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-handling-errors-in-nodejs.md

 we need to go a little further.
 Until this requirement,
 I wanted to stay away from modifying standard object prototypes.
-If that doesn't bother, read on!
+If that doesn't bother you, read on!

 It [turns out](http://stackoverflow.com/a/18391400/106)
 that we can tell `Error` objects how to serialize themselves to json